Court bans activities of Islamist Hamas in Egypt

 During Mursi's year in power, Hamas held secretive internal elections in Egypt in 2012.
 A top Hamas official, Musa Abu Marzouk, lives in Cairo and may now be at risk of arrest in the wake of the court decision.

-The case against Hamas was filed by a group of Egyptian lawyers after Mursi's removal last year asking for it to be outlawed in Egypt and designated a terrorist organization.
+The case against Hamas was filed by a group of Egyptian lawyers after Mursi's removal last year asking for it to be outlawed in Egypt and designated a terrorist organisation.

 ISLAMIST INSURGENCY SPREADING